fiskaltrust/rollout-doc/technical-operations/troubleshooting/troubleshooting-guide.md

 ## Introduction

 Unfortunately, problems in the context of complex processes cannot always be avoided.
 Please use this Troubleshooting Guide on your way to solve or describe a problem.
 If the problem cannot be solved with the described steps, you have at least reduced waiting times and possible queries if you need to contact the Customer Success Team.
-The fiskaltrust.Staff will be happy to handle your requests if you are a PosDealer or a PosCreator.
-Since we do not know the respective constellations of the POS systems on site and therefore cannot advise, we have to refer PosOperators to their PosDealer.
+The fiskaltrust Customer Success Team will be happy to handle your requests if you are a PosDealer or a PosCreator.
+Since we do not know the respective constellations of the POS systems on-site and therefore cannot advise, we have to refer PosOperators to their PosDealer.
 Country-specific exceptions or individual cases are possible, but as a rule, PosOperators receive high-quality support from their PosDealer in a short time.

 ## Work steps
 In case users run into issues or problems while using our products, we recommend to go through the following steps (in the order below):